 If you’re looking to build or rebuild your credit and bounce back from past credit problems, here are some of our credit card picks.
 We listed both secured and unsecured cards.

-The Credit One Bank® Unsecured Platinum Visa® offers cardmembers a way to earn 1% cash back on eligible purchases including when you buy gas or groceries or if you use your card to pay for services such as mobile phone, internet, cable and satellite TV (terms apply).
-They report your account activity monthly to all three major credit bureaus.
-This card offers a variable APR of 16.99% – 24.99% for purchases depending on creditworthiness and an annual fee of $0–$99.
-What’s great about this card is that consumers can get pre-qualified without harming your credit score and this is an unsecured credit card – not a debit, prepaid, or secured card.
+The Credit One Bank® Unsecured Visa® with Cash Back Rewards offers cardmembers a way to earn 1% cash back rewards on eligible purchases including when you buy gas or groceries or if you use your card to pay for services such as mobile phone, internet, cable and satellite TV.
+Terms apply.
+This card offers a variable APR of 17.24% – 25.24% for purchases depending on creditworthiness and an annual fee of $0–$99.
+What’s great about this card is that consumers can get pre-qualified without affecting your credit score and this is an unsecured credit card — not a debit card, prepaid card, or secured credit card with deposit requirements.

-Learn more about Credit One Bank® Unsecured Platinum Visa®
+Learn more about Credit One Bank® Unsecured Visa® with Cash Back Rewards

 Capital One® Secured MasterCard®